INSIGNEO/ParOSol-UoS/doc/file_format.md

         stores the amount of the load per node.
 This dataset must have the same number of rows as `Loaded_Nodes_Coordinates`.

+-   `/Image_Data/Bodyforce_Coordinates`
+    -   Type: `H5T_STD_U16LE`
+    -   Size: `(l, 4)`
+    -   Description: This datasets is optional.
+It describes which nodes have a body force applied on them.
+The first 3 values are the indices of the nodes.
+The fourth value describes the direction in which the force acts (`0 = x`, `1 = y`, `2 = z`).
+        The index has to be given in `(z, y, x)` format.

+-   `/Image_Data/Bodyforce_Values`
+    -   Type: `H5T_IEEE_F32LE`
+    -   Size: `l`
+    -   Description: This dataset is optional.
+It is strongly related to `Bodyforce_Coordinates`. `Bodyforce_Coordinates` stores the position and the direction of the nodes where the body force is applied and this dataset stores the amount of the force per node.
+This dataset must have the same number of rows as `Bodyforce_Coordinates`.

+-   `/Image_Data/Tractions_Coordinates`
+    -   Type: `H5T_STD_U16LE`
+    -   Size: `(l, 4)`
+    -   Description: This datasets is optional.
+It describes which boundary nodes have surface tractions applied on them.
+The first 3 values are the indices of the boundary nodes.
+The fourth value describes the direction in which the traction acts
+        (`0 = x`, `1 = y`, `2 = z`).
+        The index has to be given in `(z, y, x)` format.

+-   `/Image_Data/Tractions_Values`
+    -   Type: `H5T_IEEE_F32LE`
+    -   Size: `l`
+    -   Description: This dataset is optional.
+It is strongly related to `Tractions_Coordinates`. `Tractions_Coordinates` stores the position and the direction of the surface nodes where the traction is applied and this dataset stores the amount of the force per node.
+This dataset must have the same number of rows as `Tractions_Coordinates`.

 ## Output file format ##

 ParOSol writes the solution and the mesh.
 The mesh is needed to